Skip to main content

 Before Ireland became a member of the European Union it was almost totally economically dependent on farming, but the country now has a more diverse, open economy.

-However, farming still plays an important role in Ireland’s economic prospects and today it is facing real threats from climate change, rising energy costs, food insecurity and rural decline, as well as uncertainty caused by war in Ukraine, the Covid-19 pandemic and Brexit.
+Farming still plays an important role in Ireland’s economic fortunes and today it is facing real threats from climate change, rising energy costs, food insecurity and rural decline, as well as continuing uncertainty caused by Russia’s illegal invasion of Ukraine.

 EU agricultural policy focus

 First introduced in Europe in 1962, the Common Agricultural Policy (CAP) is a common policy for all EU countries.
-It is regularly updated to ensure farmers can make a reasonable living and to tackle evolving threats to agriculture, rural living and the environment.
+It is regularly updated to ensure farmers can make a reasonable living, consumers can rely on safe food supplies and to tackle evolving threats to agriculture and rural living, such as climate change.

 The CAP is supported by two funds drawn from the EU budget; the European Agricultural Guarantee Fund (EAGF), which provides direct support and funds market measures, and the European Agricultural Fund for Rural Development (EAFRD).